 It happens to all of us gradually as we live and grow.
-We discover more about who we are and the way life really is, and then we realize there are some changes we need to make.
+We discover more about who we are and the way life is, and then we realize there are some changes we need to make.
 The lifestyle we’ve been living no longer fits.
 The environments and relationships we once found comfort in no longer exist, or no longer serve our best interests.
-So we cherish all the great memories, but find ourselves at a crossroads, choosing to embark on the first stretch of a brand new path.
+So we cherish all the great memories, but find ourselves at a crossroads in life, moving forward.

 And it’s not easy.
-It’s painful to give up what’s comfortable and familiar, especially when you have no other choice.
+It’s painful to give up what’s comfortable and familiar, especially when there’s no other choice.
 Marc and I have struggled through this process many times out of necessity.
-Over the past decade we’ve had to deal with several significant, unexpected life changes and challenges, including:
+Over the past 15 years we’ve had to deal with several significant, unexpected life changes and challenges, including:

-- Losing a best friend to cardiac arrest
+- Losing a best friend to a freak accident two weeks later

-- Financial unrest and debt following a breadwinning employment layoff
+- Financial unrest following a breadwinning employment layoff

 - Breaking ties with a loved one who repeatedly betrayed us